SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

 * Ability 1: Sacrifice
   * Consume life to create Bloodforce
 * Ability 1 Alternate: Blood Rage
-  * Toggles a status that drains Bloodforce to increase Damage
+  * Toggles a status that drains Bloodforce to increase Damage and attack speed, might decrease defense
 * Ability 2 and 2 Alternate: ???
   * consume Bloodforce for a powerful effect:
     * These effects should be powerful enough to be worth the risk of spending life and/or incurring degeneration